nitish515/rsquarelabs-core/rsquarelabs_core/websuite/README.md

     # get the file content from HTML_DIR(rsquarelabs-core/websuite/static/html/)
     content =  open(os.path.join(HTML_DIR, 'myown-file.html')).read()
-    # now = now helps to print the timestamp when the page is executed by server. it appears on the footer of page.
+    # now = now helps to print the timestamp when the page is executed by server.
     return template(content, now=now)